-2. Fit gas connection pipe (E) with a new gasket.

-Tighten screws as tightly as necessary and ensure that the components are undamaged and are functioning correctly throughout service life.
+- 2. Fit gas connection pipe (E) with a new gasket.
+Tighten screws as tightly as necessary and ensure that the components are undamaged and are functioning correctly throughout service life. - Observe torque settings if a torque wrench is available.

 Check for gas tightness to BSI 6891.